Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Related Work

 \subsection{Sampling Methods}

-Although privacy-preserving data sharing focuses on data transformations or generative solutions, we suggest that sampling methods, commonly used in imbalanced learning tasks, could be a valuable tool to tackle this challenge, specifically those using synthetic data generation.
+Although privacy-preserving data sharing focuses on data transformations or generative solutions, we suggest that sampling methods, commonly used in imbalanced learning tasks, could be a valuable tool to tackle this challenge.

 Popular data pre-processing (i.e., sampling) methods in imbalanced classification tasks include random under- (RUS) and over-sampling (ROS).
 The former randomly selects cases of the majority class for removal while the latter works by replicating cases of the minority class.
 The most popular is SMOTE (Synthetic Minority Over-sampling Technique)~\cite{chawla2002smote}, an over-sampling strategy that focuses on the synthetic generation of rare cases by interpolating existing ones, based on the nearest neighbour algorithm.
 BorderlineSMOTE~\cite{han2005borderline} is a variation of SMOTE that focuses on oversampling minority examples near class borderlines.
+In addition to these approaches, several existing sampling methods have been reviewed to address class imbalance problems~\cite{tarekegn2021review, spelmen2018review, survey_imb_22}.